Zaki Laïdi: "The war in Iran is a spectacular fiasco for the United States"

 But is Europe more or less dependent on the United States now?

-— Much more, but not only because of the war in Ukraine.
+— Much more, but not just because of the war in Ukraine.
 The United States is energetically autonomous and we are not; they have an integrated market that we do not have.
 Thirty years ago our standard of living was higher than that of the USA, and now it is much lower.
 Our correlation of forces has degraded.
 Not to mention military dependence, economic and commercial pressure, and technological dependence.
 That is why we have no other option but to persevere in the attempt to build a common European trajectory.
-We do not know what NATO will be like in five years.
+We do not know what NATO will look like in five years.
 We do not know if Russia will try to attack an EU country, we do not know who will be at the head of the United States.
 We have been forced to sign a trade agreement with the USA contrary to the interests of Europe.
 Because the differences between Europeans make us weak.
-Look at the Franco-German project for the new combat fighter: it is the most important military project in Europe and it will probably not happen because France and Germany, that is, Dassault and Airbus, do not agree.
+Look at the Franco-German project for the new fighter jet: it is the most important military project in Europe and it will probably not happen because France and Germany, that is, Dassault and Airbus, do not agree.
 And the Spanish Indra has little to say.
 And when Sánchez returned from China with the project to build a huge factory, for him it would be a good result, but it would probably be a catastrophe for Europe.
-But he is voted for by Spaniards, not by French or Germans, and he has to seek his political survival.
+But Spaniards vote for him, not the French or the Germans, and he has to seek his political survival.

 Europe is caught between the United States and China.

 — Exactly.
-As the North American market closes to the Chinese, they pour their surplus over Europe and Southeast Asia.
-Therefore, we are the collateral victim of the Sino-American conflict.
-They have means to dissuade each other because they have enormous instruments of pressure on each other.
-We have very few, both with regard to the Americans and the Chinese.
-The result is that the great policy of risk reduction with China –derisking–, developed by Von der Leyen, translates today into an exacerbation of our trade deficit.
+As the North American market closes to the Chinese, they dump their surplus onto Europe and Southeast Asia.
+Therefore, we are the collateral victim of the Sino-North American conflict.
+They have means to deter each other because they have enormous instruments of pressure on one another.
+We have very few, both with respect to the North Americans and the Chinese.
+The result is that the great policy of risk reduction with China –derisking–, developed by Von der Leyen, translates today into an worsening of our trade deficit.
 It is a very difficult situation for us.

 Does China see Europe simply as a prosperous and divided market with which it can do business?

 — For them, Europe is very important from an economic point of view, because we have purchasing power, we consume, and as long as China does not modify its economic policy – which is a completely crazy policy – they will continue to produce and export.
 With an undervalued currency and massive subsidies.
-As I said yesterday, it is not normal for a country that represents 18% of the world's GDP to represent at the same time 31% of the world's manufacturing production.
-But Xi Jinping believes that the Chinese should not consume more, because if they consume more, they will demand more and will become a kind of lazy capitalists when what they should do is work even harder.
+As I said yesterday, it is not normal for a country that represents 18% of global GDP to simultaneously represent 31% of global manufacturing production.
+But Xi Jinping believes that the Chinese should not consume more, because if they consume more, they will demand more and will become a kind of lazy capitalists when what they should do is work even more.
 But China is a great danger to Europe.
 It is destroying our automotive industry.
-I don't know if we are aware of it, but what is happening is very serious.
+I don't know if we are aware, but what is happening is very serious.
 International politics is a very tough game.
 There is no room for feelings.
 Either you are strong and have the means to exert pressure on the other, or the other crushes you.
 But Europeans have lost the habit of thinking about the world in terms of power relations.
 The world has changed.

 And in polarization, there are states that do what they can without committing to anyone.
 It is what he calls in his book hedger states.
 Is that what Pedro Sánchez is trying to do?

 — They are states that, in a bipolar competition system, try to increase their autonomy.
-We have tried to define the power of each one: their economic resources, GDP growth, financial resources, sovereign funds, participation in value chains, and in manufacturing production.
+We have tried to define the power of each one: their economic resources, GDP growth, financial resources, sovereign funds, participation in value chains and manufacturing production.
 Look at the spectacular rise of Vietnam, it is fascinating.
-China twenty years ago had an insignificant role in Brazil and today it is its main trading partner.
-This means that these states have more options than before, but they are states that are not protected by security alliances, such as NATO.
+China twenty years ago had an insignificant role in Brazil and today it is the main trading partner.
+This gives these states more options than before, but they are states that are not protected by security alliances, such as NATO.
 And this is a very risky game.
-This is not the case for Spain, and I do not think Europe should choose between the United States and China.
+This is not the case for Spain, and I don't think Europe should choose between the United States and China.
 However, the excessive trust placed in the United States has reached its limit.